Geraltwolf-bit/CryptoAnalysis/README.md

 Retail investors often lose money on crypto, because they buy when the market is in a state of "greed" (prices are high) and sell when the market is in "fear" (prices are low).

+THE SOLUTION:

-To help people make better decisions, I built an interactive dashboard that squares the "Crypto Fear & Greed Index" with real economy indicators and shows if, for example, a crash caused by a political announcement is a bad time to sell or good.
-It's bad - because the real economy indicators show that economy is strong and markets will bounce back... so in fact, that crash is a buying opportunity.
+To help people make better decisions, I built an interactive dashboard that squares the "Crypto Fear & Greed Index" with real economy indicators: S&P 500 Index (stock market health) and Inflation Rate.

+The dashboard shows in real time if, for example, a recent crash is a bad time to sell or good.
+If S&P 500 is high and Inflation is low, economy is strong and crypto will bounce back, so that crash is a buying opportunity.

-My dashboard will also show if a rising price is driven by real growth or a social media hype and is in fact a bubble that is about to pop.
+It will also show if a rising crypto is driven by real growth or a social media hype.
+If S&P 500 is low and Inflation is high, it is a bubble that is about to pop.
 Time to sell!

-THE SOLUTION:

 Tools:
 1) Python & Pandas: API integration and data transformation.